Foods to relieve cough and cold

 4) Turmeric

-With its strong anti-inflammatory and antioxidant attributes, turmeric effectively reduces cough and cold symptoms.
+With its anti-inflammatory and antioxidant properties, turmeric may help soothe symptoms of cough and cold and support overall respiratory health.

 How to use: